lauragates1214/python-programming-algorithms/README.md

-**Labs and Problem Sets for Python**<br>
+**Lab and Problem Sets for Python**<br>
 *from Harvardx's Professional Certificate in Computer Science for Python Programming<br>
-CS50x Introduction to Computer Science & CS50p Introduction to Python Programming*
+CS50x Introduction to Computer Science & CS50P Introduction to Python Programming*
 <br><br>
-This repository contains the lab and problem sets for Python that I've completed as part of my professional certificate program through Harvardx.
+This repository contains the lab and a selection of problem sets for Python that I've completed as part of my professional certificate program through Harvardx.
-<br><br><br>
+<br><br>

 ---

-Most of the programs were written entirely by me based on the lab/problem set prompt.
+Most of the programs were written fully by me based on the lab/problem set prompt.
 Where CS50 has included pre-existing code (in World Cup and DNA), my contributions to the code are commented with **LauraPG**, and outlined under implementation details below.
 I've listed the assignments in reverse order of completion.

 ---